wein.plus

 Blanc de noirs

-French term (white from black) for a wine made from dark (blue to black) red wine grapes in a similar way to a white wine (i.e. no maceration, which is common with red wine).
+French term (white from black) for a wine made from dark (blue to black) red wine grapes in a similar way to a white wine (no mash fermentation).
 This is obligatory for Champagne in order to be able to produce a white wine from the red wine grapes Pinot Noir and Pinot Meunier (there is no red Champagne).
 If the result is not completely white, it is called taché.
-To be able to make a light wine from dark grapes, gentle pressing is necessary so that not too many colouring substances from the skins get into the must.
-The must is separated from the skins as quickly as possible and only then fermented to completion.
+In order to produce a light wine from dark grapes, gentle pressing is required so that not too many colouring substances from the skins get into the must.
+The must is separated from the skins as quickly as possible and only then is fermentation completed.

 Voices of our members